CosmWasm/docs-deprecated/gaiaflex/giving-life-smart-contract.md

 ## Execute the contract

-Once the contracts is initiated, execution is same as in [CW20 tutorial](../learn/using-contracts) section.
+Once the contracts is initiated, execution is same as in [CW20 tutorial](../cw-plus/cw20/cw20).

 ## Migrating Contract